 Now that we’ve used SmartThings everyday for years, there are a few things to add.

 SmartThings, one year in

-First: SmartThings has definitely lived up to its strong reviews and reputation, and we’re still glad we picked it as the winner of Wink 2 vs SmartThings.
+First: SmartThings has definitely lived up to its strong reviews and reputation, and we’re still glad we picked it as the winner.
 The hub is easy to use.
 We’ve added smart home gadgets and automation throughout the year, and SmartThings has made it easy to grow our smart home set up.